sofoq/Bank-Loan-Analysis/README.md

 ## 🚀 How to Use
 1. Use the **Summary Sheet** for high-level insights into loan performance and key KPIs.
-2. Switch between different measures in the **Overview Sheet** using the slicer to analyze specific financial trends.
+2. Switch between different parameters in the **Overview Sheet** using the slicer to analyze specific financial trends.
 3. Explore the **Details Sheet** for breakdown of loan data.